Andrew CooperLead - EHS System Planning & Development Team, University of Alberta

 Glyn Jones is a partner in the firm EHS Partnerships an occupational health and safety consulting group working out of Calgary, Edmonton, Ottawa and San Jose, Calif.
 He is also the University of New Brunswick’s lead instructor in its occupational health and safety certificate program, and was part of a group of OHS professionals that created the UNB certificate program in 2008.
-He is currently the regional vice-president of the Canadian Society of Safety Engineering representing Alberta, Northwest Territories and Nunavut.
+He is the past regional vice-president of the Canadian Society of Safety Engineering representing Alberta, Northwest Territories and Nunavut.

 Jackie NormanPresident and CEO, Safety Services Nova Scotia

 Jackie Norman has enjoyed working in health and safety for over 30 years.
 She has a background in business administration and holds her Canadian Association Executive designation.
 She is currently the past chair of the Canadian Society of Association Executives (CSAE).
 In her current position, she has successfully managed growth and change in the areas of governance and operations.
 Highlights at Safety Services Nova Scotia include: implementing ISO; initially starting the occupational safety dept

 ; and converting motorcycle safety training from a Nova Scotia government subsidized program to a privately managed program.

 Ken RickettsExecutive Director, Safety Association of Saskatchewan Manufacturers